How to Wash Your Face the Right Way

 Medical science has achieved significant breakthroughs in the treatment of acne.
-However, gentle cleansing must precede topical treatment in order to prevent irritation, because irritation can lead to more breakouts.
+However, gentle cleansing must precede topical treatment in order to prevent irritation, because irritation can lead to more breakouts.1

-Look for the terms "oil-free" and "non-comedogenic" (non-pore clogging) when selecting a facial cleanser.
-You know you're on the right track when references to "mild", "non-irritating," and "non-overdrying" are mentioned as well.
+Look for the terms "non-comedogenic" (non-pore clogging) when selecting a facial cleanser.
+You know you're on the right track when references to "ultra-gentle," "mild," "non-irritating," and/or "non-overdrying" are mentioned as well.
 If you have inflammatory acne, the most common variety that comes with redness, you'll want to avoid any scrubbing cleansers as well.
 Simply choose a gentle liquid cleanser with no scrubbing agents, beads, or balls.

 Many acne cleansers also include other medications.
 For instance, Neutrogena Acne Wash Oil-Free Cream Cleanser has 2% salicylic acid in it.
 Clean & Clear Continuous Control Acne Cleanser contains 10% benzoyl peroxide.
 You may unwittingly be layering medications this way, and over-medicating the skin can cause irritation and perpetuate the acne cycle.

-Pat dry.
-Do not rub dry.
+3. Pat dry.
+Do not rub.
 Rubbing the skin is irritating, and excess irritation can perpetuate the acne cycle.
 Gently pat dry.

 Once your face is properly cleansed, you are ready to apply whichever medication you and your doctor have chosen.
 Click on the choices below to learn more about prescription or over-the-counter treatment options.